 Finally, the last thing for you to learn right now is that ANYONE can learn to play the piano.
 Don’t let the negative voices in your head talk you out of trying to learn piano.
 Voices like:

 - I don’t know if I have a talent for music

 - I’m too old to learn piano

-- I’m not coordinated enough
+- I’m not coordinated enough for learning piano

 - I feel clumsy with my fingers